Death & Dying

 Your final grade will be based on the following:

-Given the Sociology Department’s commitment to maintaining the highest academic standards, students should be aware of the University’s policies concerning academic honesty, which are stated in the undergraduate catalog: “Integrity is essential to academic life.
+Students should be aware of the University’s policies concerning academic honesty, which are stated in the undergraduate catalog: “Integrity is essential to academic life.
 Consequently, students who enroll at Framingham State University agree to maintain high standards of academic honesty and scholarly practice.
 They shall be responsible for familiarizing themselves with the published policies and procedures regarding academic honesty.”
 Infractions include plagiarism, cheating on exams and quizzes, unauthorized collaboration with other students, and submitting work in more than one course for academic credit without prior approval of the instructor.
 The FSU Catalog defines plagiarism as “claiming as one’s own work the published or unpublished literal or paraphrased work of another.”
 Penalties for academic dishonesty may include receiving a failing grade for the course, academic suspension, and dismissal from the University.

-COMING TO GRIPS WITH A TABOO SUBJECT
+CONFRONTING A TABOO SUBJECT

 *READ: Elisabeth Kubler-Ross, Chapters 1-2 from On Death and Dying.
 New York: MacMillan, 1969.
 (NOTE: This reading may appear sideways on your screen.
 The only way I know to fix this is if you first save the reading to your laptop and then open it in Adobe Acrobat Reader.
 Once you have opened it, click “View”, then scroll down to “Rotate View” and then click “Counterclockwise.”)